Grumbel/rfactortools/FAQ.md

 The game might complain about missing RACEGROOVE.dds or SKIDHARD.dds, copy those files over into the directory of the `.scn` file.

+## A track is complaining about missing `sky` texture

+Copy the unencrypted `sky00.dds`, `sky01.dds`, `sky02.dds`,
+`sky03.dds` and `sky04.dds` over to `GameData/Locations/`.
+Copying it
+over to the track's directory, into the same directory where the `.mas` files are, works too.

+The different sky textures are used for the different daytimes:

+* 00: dusk
+* 01: day
+* 02: clouds
+* 03: dawn
+* 04: night

 ## Part of the cockpit is cut off

 In the cars `.cam` file adjust the `ClipPlanes` for the `COCKPIT` camera: